jarvisms/pythondcs/README.md

 ### Concurrent Transactions

-This module has not specifically designed to be thread-safe, but will probably work in multi-threaded environments just fine.
+This module has not specifically been designed to be thread-safe, but will probably work in multi-threaded environments just fine.
 There is however a thread-lock which deliberately limits each instance of a DCSSession object to a single concurrent transaction at a time (irrespective of number of threads which may be trying to work with it).
 This is primarily to protect the DCS server itself from being overwhelmed with transactions.
 However there is no limit to the rate at which consecutive transactions can occur.
 Therefore care must be taken not to overwhelm the server with numerous small but fast requests - including invalid ones raising errors.
 Concurrent transactions are still possible with multiple DCSSession objects or, of course, multi-process environments.

 ### Other functions